rustyconover/duckdb-shellfs-extension/docs/README.md

 BrokenPipeError: [Errno 32] Broken pipe
 ```

-DuckDB continues to run, but the program that was producing output received a SIGPIPE error and wrote its error message to STDERR.
-It is up to the user to decide whether to suppress this error and determine the best course of action.
+DuckDB continues to run, but the program that was producing output received a SIGPIPE signal because DuckDB closed the pipe after reading the necessary number of rows.
+It is up to the user of DuckDB to decide whether to suppress this behavior by setting the `ignore_sigpipe` configuration parameter.

 ## Building